Martin McCann, CEO of Trade Ledger, looks at how business banking is catching up with the digital world

 Business banking is at least a decade behind.
 And business banking revenues have been falling steadily, when looked at as a percentage of GDP and GDP growth over the past decade.
 Clearly, the value of business finance is coming from places other than banks.

 The automotive industry did this a long time ago.
 Most carmakers design cars and provide car services.
-They don’t actually manufacture the cars – they assemble the parts.
+They don’t actually manufacture the cars – they assemble, or compose, the parts.
 Gearboxes are typically made by ZF in Germany, and there are two companies that provide airbags to 99% of auto makers.
 The carmakers differentiate what they sell by how they specify the subassemblies to the subassembly providers.
 The cost advantages have been huge as each part of the supply chain has optimised its output and costs.

 That’s what’s going to happen with banking services.